1992 Azerbaijani presidential election: Electoral system

 To register, each candidate had to collect at least 20,000 signatures and present them to the Central Election Commission.
 Heydar Aliyev was unable to run because of a constitutional provision barring candidates over sixty-five years of age.

 Campaign

-During the campaign, Elchibey pledged constitutional, economic, and cultural reforms would be implemented, according to this plan.
-His top domestic policy priorities, creation of a national army and a national currency backed by gold reserves, were seen as necessary elements for national sovereignty.
+During the campaign, Elchibey pledged to implement constitutional, economic, and cultural reforms.
+His top domestic policy priorities, the creation of a national army and a national currency backed by gold reserves, were seen as necessary elements for national sovereignty.

-Etibar Mammadov, Elchibey's main rival in the polls, dropped out of the race a few days before the election, calling for rule by a coalition government and the postponement of balloting until Azerbaijan's state of war with Armenia ended.
+Etibar Mammadov, Elchibey's main rival in the polls, dropped out of the race a few days before the election, calling for rule by a coalition government and the postponement of balloting until Azerbaijan's active conflict with Armenia ended.